 Must provide documentation (through the internship offer letter) that they will be working for no more than 20 hours a week combined, with the options of working at as intern and a GTA/GRA combined below:

 Most graduate students network through their major department or professors to identify Graduate Internship opportunities closely related to their research interests.
 All Georgia Tech graduate students are encouraged to sign up for CareerBuzz through the Career Center, take advantage of various career fairs organized throughout the year, and to apply for appropriate positions listed on CareerBuzz.

 International students on F-1 visas must attend at least two academic semesters of classes at any college or university in the U.S. before becoming eligible to work off-campus in the U.S.

 Work assignments in the international student’s home country or a third country may be approved after at least one semester of graduate enrollment at Georgia Tech.

-Graduate co-ops must complete all curriculum requirements for their major.
-During full-time work terms, students register for a twelve-hour audit co-op class to maintain full-time status.
-As a result, each work term appears on the student’s transcript.
-The audited co-op class does not count toward the academic credits required for a degree.
-The same is true for the audit credit students take when they register for part-time co-op classes.
+Graduate interns must complete all curriculum requirements for their major.
+During full-time work terms, students register for a twelve-hour audit intern class to maintain full-time status.
+The audited internship class does not count toward the academic credits required for a degree.
+The same is true for the audit credit students take when they register for part-time internship classes.

-All Graduate Co-op work assignments must be related to your academic major.
-Graduate Co-op assignments must be paid, although compensation varies from one employer to another.
-Each Graduate Co-op student is asked to provide updated contact information on their work supervisor; at the end of the work semester, the work supervisor will receive an e-mail request to complete an online performance evaluation of the Grad Co-op student.
-Finally, each student is asked to log into C2D2’s software, CareerBuzz, to complete a work report at the end of each Graduate Co-op work assignment.
+All Graduate internship work assignments must be related to your academic major.
+Graduate Internships assignments must be paid, although compensation varies from one employer to another.
+Each Graduate Internship student is asked to provide updated contact information on their work supervisor; at the end of the work semester, the work supervisor will receive an e-mail request to complete an online performance evaluation of the Grad Internship student.
+Finally, each student is asked to log into the Career Center’s web-based recruitment and management system, CareerBuzz, to complete a work report at the end of each Graduate Internship work assignment.